lifelonginvestorllc/liats-demo/README.md

 ## Project Structure

-- Packages: core, indicator, equity, future, forex, option, crypto...
+- Packages: core, equity, future, forex, option, crypto, indicator...
+- The accounts folder includes all live/test accounts' config and strategies
 - The bin folder includes variety of scripts to deploy and maintain the project
-- The live folder includes all live accounts' config and strategies
 - The docs folder includes guidelines, baseline, mindset and notes
 - The regress folder includes regression testing results